jbjurling/MSc_degree_project/PRS.md

 # Running LDpred2
 Plink files from UKB is separated by chromosome and therefore LDpred2 was computed for each chromosome separately.
 The combined results were then combined before evaluating the best-fit PRS model.

-The dataset, comprising 263,313 females from the UKB, were split into three cohorts.
+The dataset, consisting of 263,313 females from the UKB, were split into three cohorts.
 The validation and testing cohort is used in this analysis.
 The validation cohort contain approximately 10% of the individuals from the dataset.
 An additional cohort, intended to be used as LD reference, was also created but due to the time-limit of this project LD references from HapMap3 were used instead.

 ```
 module load bioinfo-tools R_packages